Natural disasters can affect tourism businesses in many ways and impacts employees, customers, competitors and the local community.

 We provide a range of support for the tourism industry to prepare and recover from natural disasters.
 Supporting initiatives that build disaster resilience means local communities, businesses and individuals can be better prepared.

-We lead the Queensland tourism industry’s disaster response and oversee the implementation of recovery assistance programs jointly funded by the Australian and Queensland Governments.
+We lead the Queensland tourism industry’s disaster response and oversee the implementation of recovery assistance programs jointly funded by the Australian Government and Queensland Government.

 Help tourism industry recover from natural disasters

 Build resources to help businesses prepare for disasters

 Support Community Recovery Ready Reserve program

 This $7 million* Tourism Recovery and Resilience package will support areas of the state that rely heavily on tourism to recover from the devastating effects of the 2022 extraordinary disasters, to plan for recovery after future disaster events and be more resilient.